How is a Tel (mound, heap) constructed? What is its features?

 Around the city were villages and the houses and farms of the farmers that worked for the city.
 When there was a threat or war the population centered in the city and defended themselves behind the walls.

 There are hundreds of such Tels in Israel and the middle east.
-Their sizes ranged from small (like Megiddo).
+Their sizes ranged from small to large (like Megiddo).

 Birth of the Tel: